moschi/gtt-charts/README.md

 #### IgnoreMilestones

-A list of Milestone names that should be excluded from charts in which the Milestone of an issue are a dimension.
+A list of Milestone names that should be excluded from charts in which the Milestone of an issue is a dimension.
 When creating a time report during a project where all milestones are already defined, unstarted milestones can excluded from reports with this option.

 **Default:** empty